What's a stye

 Styes are caused by bacteria from your skin (usually staphylococci bacteria) that get into and irritate the oil glands in the eyelids.
 These bacteria, which normally exist harmlessly on the skin of the eye, can sometimes get trapped along with dead skin cells on the edge of the eyelid.
 The result is a swollen, red, and painful bump that can develop over the course of a few days.

 Certain things can increase your risk of developing styes.
-Touching mucus from the nose, for example, and then touching the eye can cause the spread of staphylococcal to the eyelid.
+Touching mucus from the nose, for example, and then touching the eye can cause the spread of staphylococcal bacteria to the eyelid.
 Touching your eyes without washing your hands, not disinfecting your contact lenses, and using old cosmetics can transfer bacteria to your eye.

 In addition, individuals with blepharitis, which is chronic redness on the edge of the eyelid, are more likely to get styes.